High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

-Figure \ref{fig: intro}b displays an optical micrograph of a representative processed hBN flake of $\sim$50 nm thickness undergoing the outlined fabrication procedure.
-The dashed box represents the hyperspectral confocal photoluminescence (PL) mapping scan area performed at 4 K which is shown in Fig. \ref{fig: intro}c.
-We observe high density generation of localized hotspots corresponding to single defect SQEs that emit in the NIR spectrum across a wide range of hBN flake thicknesses from 15-100 nm.
-Across 5 processed hBN flakes, we estimate a SQE area density of 2 $\times$ $10^6$ cm$^{-2}$ indicating a high yield of SQE generation across a given hBN flake.
-We note that we only observe a strong NIR emission from such single defects with the inclusion of the oxygen-plasma treatment.
-Control experiments were performed with the absence of the oxygen-plasma treatment while maintaining the standard mechanical exfoliation and rapid thermal anneal (RTA) procedure and no NIR emission was observed (Supplementary Note 1).
-Combined with the theoretical evaluation of a proposed defect complex (see Fig. 5), this leads us to assign such distinct emission to be oxygen-related.
+Figure \ref{fig: intro}b displays an optical micrograph of a representative processed hBN flake of $\sim 50$~nm thickness undergoing the outlined fabrication procedure.
+The dashed box represents the hyperspectral confocal photoluminescence (PL) mapping scan area performed at 4~K, which is shown in Fig.~\ref{fig: intro}c.
+We observe high-density generation of localized hotspots corresponding to single-defect SQEs that emit in the NIR spectrum across a wide range of hBN flake thicknesses from 15--100~nm.
+Across 5 processed hBN flakes, we estimate an SQE area density of $2\times10^{6}$~cm$^{-2}$, indicating a high yield of SQE generation across a given hBN flake.
+We note that we only observe strong NIR emission from such single defects with the inclusion of the oxygen-plasma treatment.
+Control experiments performed in the absence of the oxygen-plasma step, while maintaining the standard mechanical exfoliation and RTA procedure, show no NIR emission (Supplementary Note~3).
+In addition, EDS elemental mapping of representative flakes before and after plasma processing shows a clear post-treatment oxygen signal associated with the hBN region, indicating oxygen incorporation during fabrication (Supplementary Note~3).
+We emphasize that the EDS measurement is not intended to provide atomic-scale identification of the exact microscopic defect structure at the single-emitter level.
+Rather, it serves as a chemically informative correlation measurement and is most compelling when considered together with the reference-sample controls and the first-principles agreement with the proposed O$_N$V$_N$ and O$_N$V$_N$H defect candidates (see Fig. \ref{fig:theory}).
+We therefore interpret the combined evidence as strongly supporting oxygen incorporation as a necessary ingredient in the formation or activation of the observed NIR SQEs, while recognizing that the oxygen plasma may also assist defect creation indirectly through vacancy formation or related local structural modification.